 In complement to traditional surround sound formats, there are also newer surround sound technologies such as Dolby Atmos and DTS: X. These technologies use multiple speakers placed in different locations in a room to create a 3D soundstage, where sounds can be heard from above, in addition to the traditional left, right, and center channels.

 This creates a more realistic and immersive audio experience, as the sound can be heard from all around the room, making it feel like it is coming from all directions.

 You will need critical components to set up a surround sound system.
-The first component is an AV receiver or preamp, which is responsible for processing the audio signal and sending it to the speakers.
+The first component is an AV receiver or preamp, responsible for processing the audio signal and sending it to the speakers.
 You will also need a set of speakers, including floor-standing speakers, bookshelf speakers, and in-wall or in-ceiling speakers.
 A subwoofer is typically included in a surround sound system, reproducing low-frequency sounds.